 Not "most of the inhabitants of this colony, who are enlisted into its service" are without firearms; not "many"; not "some" but "a few"-and it isn't clear whether the problem is firearms, bayonets, or "accoutrements" (for example, cartridge pouches).
 Certainly, it is possible that a person who used a musket primarily for hunting would lack a bayonet.
-Perhaps the Revolutionary government of Massachusetts didn't know how well its militia was armed--at least, not as well as Michael Bellesiles knows.
+(Interestingly enough, one account of the Battle of Bunker Hill refers to "the few who had bayonets" as distinguished from the mass of the militia.)15 Perhaps the Revolutionary government of Massachusetts didn't know how well its militia was armed-at least, not as well as Michael Bellesiles knows.

-As the Revolutionary War continued, there are again discussions of the need to arm those soldiers "who are destitute of arms," but there is no indication that this was a problem of great concern.14 If there were a serious shortage of firearms or ammunition for the militia, as Bellesiles claims, it seems strange that the Provincial Congress on June 17, 1775 (almost two months after Redcoats fired on Minutemen at Lexington) recommended to non-militia members "living on the sea coasts, or within twenty miles of them, that they carry their arms and ammunition with them to meeting on the [S]abbath, and other days when they meet for public worship."15 Somehow, there was a shortage of guns and ammunition for the militiamen, but non-militia members still had enough arms and ammunition that they were encouraged to bring them to all public meetings.
+As the Revolutionary War continued, there are again discussions of the need to arm those soldiers "who are destitute of arms," but there is no indication that this was a problem of great concern.
+16 If there were a serious shortage of firearms or ammunition for the militia, as Bellesiles claims, it seems strange that the Provincial Congress on June 17, 1775 (almost two months after Redcoats fired on Minutemen at Lexington) recommended to non-militia members "living on the sea coasts, or within twenty miles of them, that they carry their arms and ammunition with them to meeting on the [S]abbath, and other days when they meet for public worship."
+Somehow, there was a shortage of guns and ammunition for the militiamen, but non-militia members still had enough arms and ammunition that they were encouraged to bring them to all public meetings.